TRIPATHISOMYA/Face-Similarity-On-BioID_DB/README.md

 ## Dataset

-We have used [CelebA Dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+We have used [Bio_ID Dataset](https://www.bioid.com/uploads/BioID-FaceDatabase-V1.2.zip).
 The dataset consists of 1521 gray level images with a resolution of 384×286 pixel.
 Each one shows the frontal view of a face of one out of 23 different test persons.

 1. **Model1** - Unsupervised Method for face similarity.